aerospike/act/README.md

 ------------

 ACT is a program for certifying flash/SSD devices' performance for Aerospike Database (with SATA, SAS and PCIe connectors).
+ACT shows latency responses when you are reading from and writing to the database concurrently while modeling the Aerospike Database server's I/O pattern as closely as practical.

 Not all SSDs can handle the high volume of transactions required by high performance real-time databases like Aerospike Database.
 Many SSDs are rated